erturklab/delivr_cfos/README.md

 ```

 ### Atlas alignment
-(this requires to manually convert the downsampled stack from tiff to Vaa3d's V3DRAW format.
-For this, use the most recent version of Vaa3d https://github.com/Vaa3D/release/releases/ )
+Here we convert the downsampled stack from tiff to Vaa3d's V3DRAW format.
+For this, use the most [recent version of Vaa3d](https://github.com/Vaa3D/release/releases/).

-This step also requires mBrainAligner, https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner
+This step also requires [mBrainAligner](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner)
 The pre-compiled swc registration only runs on Windows.

 Pseudocode: